-Socializing these kittens is totally possible, and if you’re going to engage in a TNR program, this is ultimately the way to do it.
+Socializing these kittens is possible, and if you’re going to engage in a TNR program, this is ultimately the way to do it.

 With socialization you essentially get the following to happen:

-- The cat is friendly towards people
+- The cat is friendly toward people

 - They enjoy companionship and aren’t scared